 The short sales and foreclosure resource (SFR) designation will prepare real estate agents to work in the complex and often risky world of short sales and foreclosures.
 You’ll learn how to qualify sellers for short sales, develop a short sale package, negotiate with lenders, and mitigate risk for both you and your buyer.
 There is one course with nine hours of training, and the cost is approximately $130.

 Short sale and foreclosure properties are specialized real estate ventures, and the SFR designations helps you navigate and dominate them in a way that other agents simply do not have knowledge of.
 This designation gives you, and those you work with, the ability to operate with confidence in these transactions.

-The Certified Distressed Property Expert (CDPE) designation is a non-NAR affiliated certification course that trains realtors and real estate professionals in short sales and foreclosures.
-Some realtors reported that the course is more in-depth, and offers more insight into working with distressed properties than the SFR designation courses.
+The Certified Distressed Property Expert (CDPE) designation is a non-NAR affiliated certification course that trains real estate agents and real estate professionals in short sales and foreclosures.
+Some real estate agents reported that the course is more in-depth, and offers more insight into working with distressed properties than the SFR designation courses.
 However, it is also significantly more expensive.
 The training is one course and offered online for $599.

 A more in-depth and expensive designation, the CDPE certification is for those who may want to make distressed properties their primary career path.
 Most report that although more costly, this designation is more comprehensive to their approach to distressed properties, which include short-sales and foreclosures.

 The Seniors Real Estate Specialist (SRES) designation shows competency and skill in dealing with the unique real estate complexities that seniors can encounter in real estate transactions.
 With this real estate agent designation, an agent will learn how to help seniors most effectively distinguish the prime differences in housing options, and gain insight into tax laws, probate, and estate planning.
 The SRES 12-hour course is offered online over a two-day period and costs $295.